 You might have a bank you already have a relationship with.
 But it doesn’t hurt to shop around for the best fit for your business needs.

-But what you need changes from business owner to business owner.
+But what you need changes from business owner to business owner and what kind of bank account you need to open.
 Here are some things to consider when choosing a bank:

 - Bank fees: Although they’re a tax deductible expense, these fees add up.
 You can experience charges for using a debit card for a transaction, making cash deposits, or a monthly maintenance fee just to name a few.